How Does an LLM Predict the Next Token? The Core Idea Beginners Should Learn First

 FAQ

-Q. If it only predicts the next token, how can it produce long explanations?
+Q. If the model predicts only the next token, how can it produce long explanations?

-Because many small prediction steps chained together can produce long structured text.
+Because many small prediction steps chained together can still create long, structured responses.

 Q. Are tokens exactly the same as words?

-No. They can be smaller fragments, punctuation, or word pieces.
+No. They can be smaller fragments, punctuation, or other text pieces.

 Q. Does understanding this help with prompting?

 Yes.
-Once you know the model responds to context by shifting next-token probabilities, prompt design becomes much more intuitive.
+Once you know prompts change next-token probabilities, prompt design becomes much more intuitive.

 Read Next

-- If you want to understand how input design changes output quality, continue with Prompt Engineering Guide.
+- If you want more control over output quality and structure, continue with the Prompt Engineering Guide.

-- If you want to see how external knowledge gets added into AI systems, RAG Guide is the natural follow-up.
+- If you want to see how external knowledge gets injected into the model’s context, the RAG Guide is the natural follow-up.

 Start Here